J1nwenWang/j1nwenwang.github.io/pages/3_research.md

    Existing runtime attack prevention mechanisms in cyber-physical systems typically halt execution upon detecting an attack to prevent further damage.
 However, abruptly stopping execution in CPSs can lead to catastrophic consequences.
 This project aims to develop a recovery mechanism that mitigates memory safety attacks while minimizing impacts on real-time performance, ensuring continuous, safe operation even under adversarial conditions.

-* In Gecko, we propose a software recovery mechanims that recover CPS from memory safety attacks with minimized real-time performance impacts.
+* In Gecko[Security 2025], we propose a software recovery mechanims that recover CPS from memory safety attacks with minimized real-time performance impacts.

 ### Publications